Getty Images/iStockphoto

 Approaches to cloud-based network management

 As with any major technology procurement, senior management should be on board with the network team's decision.
-To evaluate if cloud-based network management systems are right for an organization, the network team must conduct the following activities:
+When evaluating if cloud-based network management systems are right for an organization, the network team must do the following:

 2. Compare vendor services.